 By Celis Brisbin, Programs Manager

-Published on Written by Posted in LEED
+Published on 22 Apr 2015 Written by Aline Peterson Posted in LEED

 In the late 1990s, a revolutionary idea arrived on the scene, shepherded by an innovative thinker and nurtured by scores of curious and passionate individuals.
 In the book Biomimicry, Janine Benyus introduced the notion that we could be better off by simply mimicking the ways problems are solved in nature; this idea has proven transformative.